-This is an ideal stop for all the art lovers.
+The Folk Art Center is an ideal stop for all art lovers.
 Folk Art Center exhibits, sells, and celebrates traditional and modern crafts of the Appalachians.
 The gallery spaces feature over 250 works from the last century.
-They hold many events and craft demonstrations, as well as maintain an extensive free library for exploration and education.
+They hold many events and craft demonstrations and maintain an extensive free library for exploration and education.

-This is an all-around ideal nature lover experience.
-It offers the best of outdoor adventure with plenty of North Carolina hiking trails and climbing opportunities.
-The 500-million-year-old monolith is quite the draw along with dramatic scenery, native wildlife, and one of North Carolina’s highest waterfalls.
+Chimney Rock offers the best outdoor adventure with plenty of North Carolina hiking trails and climbing opportunities.
+The 500-million-year-old monolith is quite the draw, along with dramatic scenery, native wildlife, and one of North Carolina’s highest waterfalls.

 To reach the summit, it’s a windy drive and a short climb ending in an open, breathtaking stretch of space that includes views of Lake Lure and Hickory Nut Gorge.
-There are different trails offering a variety of terrains and difficulty levels for every skill set and interest.
+Different trails offer varied terrain and difficulty levels for every skill set and interest.

 If you’re interested in birdwatching, this is just the place, so be sure to bring your binoculars.
-At the base of the park is the village of Chimney Rock, which has many cute shops and local restaurants to wander and enjoy.
+The village of Chimney Rock is at the park’s base, which has many cute shops and local restaurants to wander and enjoy.
 We would say you should plan to spend at least half a day here.

 Biltmore Estate (milepost 388.8)

 You can take a self-guided or guided tour of the grand home with all the original preserved architecture and furnishings.
-The library is especially impressive.
-There are six restaurants on site and a working farm open for visitors.
+The library is imposing.
+There are six restaurants and a working farm open for visitors.
 You can truly tailor this experience to whatever you wish it to be.

 Sliding Rock (milepost 411.8)

-Located on Looking Glass Creek within Pisgah National Forest, Sliding Rock is perfect Asheville waterfall for adventure lovers.
+Located on Looking Glass Creek within Pisgah National Forest, Sliding Rock is the perfect waterfall near Asheville for adventure lovers.
 It’s a natural 60-foot rock water slide with an eight-foot-deep pool at the end.
 Sliding along with the rushing 11,000 gallons of water each minute is the best way to beat the heat.

 At about 50 degrees, this is always a refreshing experience.
 If you’re not feeling like such a daredevil, there are plenty of observation decks to view the waterfall from and cheer on other plungers.
-If you want to explore more in this area there are a variety of other Asheville hiking trails and falls to enjoy such as Looking Glass Falls and Moore Cove Falls.
-This is a one-of-a-kind stop along the Blue Ridge Parkway drive.
+If you want to explore more in this area, there are various hiking trails and falls to enjoy, such as Looking Glass Falls and Moore Cove Falls.
+It is a one-of-a-kind stop along the Blue Ridge Parkway drive.

 Great Smoky Mountains National Park (milepost 469)

-This destination is a utopia of nature known for its rich diversity of life.
-There are boundless forested ridges to observe and explore.
-It’s the country’s most visited national park straddling the border between North Carolina and Tennessee.
-There are hiking trails of lush greenery and colorful, rare flora, streams and waterfalls, and summit peaks with landscapes stretching out across a majestic mountainous skyline.
+The Great Smokys are a destination that is a utopia of nature known for its rich diversity of life, thanks to its endless forested ridges.
+It’s the country’s most visited national park, straddling North Carolina and Tennessee.
+There are hiking trails of lush greenery, colorful, rare flora, streams and waterfalls, and summit peaks with landscapes stretching out across a majestic mountainous skyline.